Skip to main content

 All permissions are grouped in two categories:

-• Can view: Includes only the View permission
+• View and Use: Includes only the View permission and all entity-specific use permissions

 Entity permissions are granted to groups rather than individual users, which simplifies security administration.
 For convenience, Datagrok automatically creates a "personal group" for every user in the system, named after the user.